shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

   - extension-sandbox - enabling the communication between your page and Shoutem builder
   - index.js - a place where you write your own JS code with lifecycle methods already prepared

-File `index.js` comes with prepared lifecycle methods for your settings page:
+File `index.js` comes with ready lifecycle methods for your settings page:

 ```JS
 #file: server/pages/HelloWorldPage/index.js